VitaliyProdan/wp_shop/wp-content/plugins/tabby-responsive-tabs/readme.txt

 3. The basic print styles are intended to present the tab titles & content appropriately when printed out.

 == Changelog ==

+= 1.2.3 =

+* Enable targeting the tab from url query string when the title contains an accent

 = 1.2.2 =